majeinfo/chaingun/README.md

 # TODO
 - add a web interface to create/import/export Playbooks
-- need to support other protocols ?
-(SQL, MongoDB...)
+- enhance support of database protocols like SQL and MongoDB

 # License
 Licensed under the MIT license.